 Sexual child abuse- that could never happen to our children.
 I certainly hope not but I combine hope with proactive education.
-I know so many people that were abused to some degree as children, that I recognize it is a real danger.
+I know many people that were abused to some degree as children and still suffer from these adverse childhood experiences, so I recognize it is a real danger.

 Child Sexual Abuse Prevention